of 19-24-year-olds were in higher education in 2019

 Data is not released where there are less than three units within a single cell in a table if there is a risk of identification, i.e. the data can be traced back to an identifiable person.

 Individually based data on students has been published annually since it was first collected in 1974.
 Most variables are comparable, but some have changed.
-The revised Norwegian Standard Classification of Education (NUS2000) has been recoded to enable comparison of newer and older data.
+The Norwegian Standard Classification of Education (NUS2000) has been revised to secure comparability over time.
 While educational variables are reasonably comparable over time, other variables, e.g. various institution types, cannot be re-coded and thus not comparable over time.

 Statistical investigations may encounter various sources of error.
 The errors can occur either during data collection (in this case, registration of student information) or during data processing (control and revision processes performed by Statistics Norway).